Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Proofs for Section

-As for the small diffusivity asymptotic considered in Sections \ref{sec:MainResults} and \ref{sec:Density}, the core of the proofs for the growing observation window asymptotic is given by spatial ergodicity results.
-Since $Z_t(y)$ does not depend on any asymptotic quantity, the proofs are considerably simpler than their counterparts in Sections \ref{sec:MainResults} and \ref{sec:Density}, where $X_t(y)$ depends on $\nu\to 0$.
-We only give the main ideas and leave out details since they are slight variations of the arguments for the small diffusivity regime.
-The key insight is that -- except for the (statistical) lower bound in Proposition \ref{prop:LowerBound} and the upper bound in Lemma \ref{lem:UniformBoudnednessSolution} -- the proofs of the results in Sections \ref{sec:MainResults} and \ref{sec:Density} do not require $\Lambda$ to be bounded.
+As in the small diffusivity regime considered in Sections \ref{sec:Balanced_MainResults} and \ref{sec:Density}, the core of the proofs for the growing observation window asymptotic is given by spatial ergodicity results.
+Since $Z_t(y)$, $y\in\mathbb{R}$, $0\le t\le T$, does not depend on any asymptotic quantity, the proofs are considerably simpler than their counterparts in Sections \ref{sec:Balanced_MainResults} and \ref{sec:Density}, where $X_t(y)$ depends on $\nu\to 0$.
+We only give the main ideas and leave out details since they are only slight variations of the arguments for the small diffusivity regime.
+The key insight is that -- except for the (statistical) lower bound in Proposition \ref{prop:LowerBound} and the upper bound in Lemma \ref{lem:UniformBoudnednessSolution} -- the proofs of the results in Sections \ref{sec:Balanced_MainResults} and \ref{sec:Density} do not require $\Lambda$ to be bounded.
+The statement of Lemma \ref{lem:UniformBoudnednessSolution} carries over to $\Lambda=\mathbb{R}$ is we assume that the initial condition satisfies $\xi\in C_b(\mathbb{R})$, where $C_b(\mathbb{R})$ is the space of all bounded continuous functions from $\mathbb{R}$ to $\mathbb{R}$.